BubbleCow/bubblecow-documentation/Editorial/Writers/N/Nzar Xald Jaff/Children of Solace/Developmental Edit/Children of Solace - Editors Report - Developmental Editing - BubbleCow.md

 In the hall.
 Switch to Omar.
 Bakery.
 - The line spacing is different in this chapter, you need to ensure its the same throughout.
 ### Chapter 2
 Omar in the ally.
 Donkey.
+Stopped by guards.
-- It i
+- I feel strongly that chapters 1 and 2 should be combined into a single chapter.
+This will read better.
+It is also makes more sense to end the chapter at his moment of kidnap.